Gerudo: Critical reception

 Writer Laurence Herfs discussed how the Gerudo people represent the "oriental other" in Ocarina of Time, noting how they were introduced as the "principal enemy race", describing their depiction as "savage".
 He noted that while the Gerudo were no longer hostile, they still contained aesthetic similarities to their Ocarina of Time depiction, notably their similarity to Ganondorf and imagery from Orientalist paintings such as "Byzantine-like architecture with small windows, large entry halls littered with carpets and patterned cloth hung in the small alleyways to provide shade".
 He also noted their tendency to sit on the ground, either as a merchant or merely lounging, which he noted was common in Orientalist paintings and is understood to be "sitting around languorously".
 He also discussed Arabian stereotypes being present in the Gerudo, such as hooked noses and "scantily-cladded belly dancer outfits [with] golden jewelry".
 He added that, where Sheikah have an entire language, the Gerudo has only "token words", He also noted that the Gerudo were particularly sexualized, finding the sexuality of the child-character Riju troublesome.
 He felt that it represented the "über-Other", being an amalgamation of Orientalism through the Western and Japanese gaze at the same time.
 Writer Johnathan Sanders also felt the Gerudo represented Orientalism, citing the eventually cut symbol referencing the Islamic crescent and star and other elements that persisted beyond the symbol's removal.
 He regarded the depiction as Islamophobic, particularly the fact that Gerudo in Ocarina of Time were bandits, the only human-like characters Link could attack, and ruled over by the game's antagonist.
 Yahoo! writer Jessica Ramos noted that, while the "dark-skinned" Gerudo tended to be the villains, the Gerudo's depiction had "room to celebrate", feeling that the Gerudo elucidates players to other cultures and discussing how the Gerudo evoke Middle Eastern and Arabic concepts, such as their garb.

 Writer Alicia Fox-Lenz drew comparisons between the Gerudo's structures, built into cliff sides, with the cliff dwellings of Native Americans in Mesa Verde.
 She speculated, due to the lack of evidence of the existence of their Goddess, that she may be a reinterpretation of the Goddess Din, citing Din's association with the earth and the Triforce of Power, the latter which is associated with Ganondorf.
 While comparing The Legend of Zelda and J.R.R.
 Tolkien's works, she compared them to Tolkien's dwarves, citing their isolationism and cultural disagreements regarding creation mythology.
-Polygon writer Autumn Wright discussed the politics around how gender is treated in Gerudo society, noting how Gerudo are "at once obsessed with and scornful of men", discussing how the existence of Gerudo voe clothing may indicate the existence of trans men among Gerudo, and how those who recognize Link to be male may indicate the existence of trans women as well.
+Polygon writer Autumn Wright discussed the politics around how gender is treated in Gerudo society, noting how Gerudo are "at once obsessed with and scornful of men", discussing how the existence of Gerudo voe clothing may indicate the existence of transgender men among Gerudo, and how those who recognize Link to be male may indicate the existence of transgender women as well.